Gbelda/proj-html-vuejs/README.md

-# Landing page of a Hospital website.\
+# Landing page of a Hospital website.
 Created using Vue.js\
-Check it out!\
+Check it out! :
 https://gbelda.github.io/proj-html-vuejs/